 Like many other Americans, I was skeptical about the severity of the coronavirus pandemic.
 I was wrong.
 One of the many great things about our job is that we get to interact with professionals across the spectrum.
 Having spoken to our clients that are doctors and PHDs in science, it is clear to me now that we all need to do our part to keep each other safe.
 This is especially true for the most vulnerable people in our country.

 Americans have a great track record of pulling together when it matters most.
 It is time to do it again.
-More importantly, I want to thank all of all of the people on the front lines helping us fight this deadly virus.
+More importantly, I want to thank all of the people on the front lines helping us fight this deadly virus.
 Your sacrifice each and every day is truly appreciated.
 It's because of these brave people that we will have a safe world to eventually return to.

 If you have further questions: